COMP2150-24s1/level-design-assessment-JaktarDegun/README.md

 You should restructure the headings below to match the order they appear in your level.

 ### 2.3.
 Chompers
+Chompers are introduced almost immediately at the beginning where the player has to fall into a gap with the Chomper.
+This gives the player space to understand the mechanics of the Chomper through learning by doing.

 ### 2.4.
 Health Pickups